-- Head needs to be less than 10 mm in diameter - Needs to be able to pass through the neo-bladder to perform anastomosis - Must be simple to operate with a single squeezing motion required to fire staples - Must be faster for experienced surgeons to operate than tying sutures - Must succeed in delivering a staple line that is consistent across multiple procedures - Must be sterile - Can be reusable or one-time use if comparable in price to other similar products on the market for other procedures (ie the Ethicon endo-stapler for colorectal anastomosis) - Must create a water-tight seal of the ureter to the neo-bladder - Must be usable for open surgery a.
-Performance requirements: Will be used for a single patient to perform automated anastomosis which secures two ureters to a neobladder.
+- Head needs to be 1.5 cm in diameter - Needs to be able to pass through the neo-bladder to perform anastamosis - Must be simple to operate with a single motion required to fire staples - Must be faster for experienced surgeons to operate than tying sutures - Must be sterile - Can be reusable or one-time use if comparable in price to other similar products on the market for other procedures - Must create a water-tight seal of the ureter to the neo-bladder - Must be usable for open surgery - • a.
+Performance requirements: Will be used for a single patient to perform automated anastamosis to secure two ureters to a neobladder.
 If product can be autoclaved, it could be used for multiple patients.
 If being used for multiple surgeries, stapler must have a mechanism to re-load staples between uses.